emscripten-core/emscripten/site/source/index.rst

 	This page not yet designed.
 Thought is to include:
 		* Introduction
 		* Quickstart Signpost - with prominent link to "Getting Started" Tutorial
-		* Signposts for: News, Top Demos, Contibuting, Github Project
+		* Signposts for: News, Top Demos, Contributing, Github Project
 		* (Possibly) Signposts to: Twitter feed, Github issues (new, resolved)